A Guide to Topping Tomato Plants: How, When, and Why?

 Well, that depends on where you’re growing them, and the reason for topping them.
 In cooler climates, the aim of topping is to reduce new growth and improve ventilation.
 In warmer climates, it’s to reduce disease and help train them.

-Topping tomato plans in cool climates should be done every two to three weeks, whenever there is new growth at the top of the plant.
+Topping tomato plants in cool climates should be done every two to three weeks, whenever there is new growth at the top of the plant.
 To reduce how often you do this, there’s a right place to cut, and a wrong place:

 • GOOD: Cutting tomatoes just below a node will encourage growth lower down, and reduce how often you need to repeat the tomato topping process.